CHAPTER ONE

 “What about the broken window?”

-“We'll take care of it.
+“We’ll take care of it.
+City’s got a fund for this sort of thing.
+Happens more than you’d think.
 Follow me.”

 For Saeed, the elderly lady had morphed into a crow, sitting as a crow would sit if it could, feathery wings resting on the arms of the chair, its beak pointed toward the floor, bushy brows fluttering over penetrating eyes.
-He heard the crow whisper, the creep in the jeep.
-He nodded and repeated, “the creep in the jeep.”
+His shock-addled mind was playing tricks on him.
+Through his confusion, he thought he heard the crow whisper, the creep in the jeep.
+He repeated, “the creep in the jeep.”
 The nurse appeared and called the name Edna Crowly.
-The Wiccan stood with the help of her cane and shuffled off, glancing back.
-Eyes like black holes.
+Saeed’s vision began to clear as the old woman, who was now just a woman again, stood with her cane and shuffled off.

 The cop, the crows, the creep in the jeep.

-The fluorescent lights gradually came into focus, the television forming distinct sounds.
+He sat up.
+Television characters on the far wall were forming comprehensible utterances.
 His head pounded.
 His mouth was like cotton.
-He adjusted his position on the hard plastic chair and breathed in the antiseptic smell of the room.
+He adjusted his position on the hard plastic seat and breathed in the antiseptic smell of the room.
 Reality reassembled itself piece by piece.
-He sat up and looked around, scanning the room for a water fountain or restroom.
-Across the aisle, three seats down, the woman with the bloody bandage index finger was scrolling on her phone.
+He looked around, scanning the room for a water fountain or restroom.
+Across the aisle, three seats down, the woman with the bandaged index finger was scrolling on her phone.
 She caught his eye and said, “hello.”

 He forced a smile.
 “Hi,” he said, then looked away.